Top

 To reach Pattaya by public transportations, it takes about 4 hours, but it’s only an hour and forty minutes by car.
 So, I recommend hiring a driver or doing a guided tour to Pattaya to save time on transportation.

-Must-do’s when you’re here are visiting the Sanctuary of Truth (the wooden temple pictured above), lounge on Pattaya Beach, and see the city from Khao Pratamnak – the best viewpoint in the city.
+Must-do’s when you’re here are visiting the Sanctuary of Truth (the wooden temple pictured above), lounging on Pattaya Beach, and seeing the city from Khao Pratamnak – the best viewpoint in the city.
 All of these activities are included in my recommended tour.

 page-divider-green